jacklule/DataViz-Syllabus/GitHubSetUp.md

 - Students then save that page to their GitHub repository on the local computer
 - GitHub will recognize a change has been made to the repository.
 Students then commit the changes and sync with their GitHub site
 - The sync will add the html page to name.github.com
+- Students can view the html page through any browser

+Students thus have learned to code and create a new html page to embed and publish each assignment thus doubling the value of each lesson.

-<p> To Customize the GitHub Page, remembering that the page eventually will be their GitHub portfolio, students should follow these steps:</p>
+##To Customize the GitHub Page

+Remembering that the page eventually will be their GitHub portfolio, students should follow these steps:

 - Students should have already **set up their repo site at github.io**, using the directions above and at [Git Hub Pages guide above](https://pages.github.com/)
 - After creating username.github.io, students can personalize that page;